-In addition to the scenic beauty of the towns located in the Sacred Valley of the Incas, near the city of Cusco, other towns and places are located, which also due to the importance of their archaeological sites, the beauty of their fields and landscapes, are a excellent destination.
+In addition to the scenic beauty of the towns located in the Sacred Valley of the Incas, near the city of Cusco, other towns and places are located, which also due to the importance of their archaeological sites, the beauty of their fields and landscapes, are an excellent destination.
 We recommend visiting the places described below.

-On the road that connects Cusco with the the Sacred Valley of the Incas, and accompanied by a beautiful view of the Urubamba mountain range, with beautiful snowfalls, and some lagoons, we can find:
+On the road that connects Cusco with the Sacred Valley of the Incas, and accompanied by a beautiful view of the Urubamba mountain range, with beautiful snowfalls, and some lagoons, we can find:

 Located at the Northweast of the city of Cusco, 28 km (17.4 miles), called the "rainbow town", is located on a fertile valley, the town of Hispanic architecture is built on ancient Inca buildings.
-Its people are the most conservative of the Inca traditions and they preserve picturesque clothes.
+Its people are the most conservative of the Inca traditions and they preserve pictures and clothes.
 Every Sunday they hold the "catu", a fair for the exchange of agricultural products, in which the use of the currency is discarded and everything is bartered.
 Also noteworthy are the textile crafts.
 Archaeological sites, Inca palaces, terraces, and a large fortress in the place that attributed the appearance of the rainbow.
-In the town, it has beautiful colonial church, with famous paintings of the Cusquenian School.
+In the town, it has a beautiful colonial church, with famous paintings of the Cusquenian School.
 Beautiful Andean landscapes surround the town, and the beauty of the snow-capped Chicón and Verónica of the Urubamba mountain range makes you happy.

-Archaeological zone located 53 km. northweast of Cusco, which highlights an admirable system of Inca terraces, formed by huge terraces superimposed in a concentric way like a large coliseum, achieving up to 150 meters in difference of height levels.
-This technology allowed the ancient Inca farmers to create diverse microclimates, experiment and obtain varieties of plants that would improve their crops.
+Archaeological zone is located 53 km. northweast of Cusco, which highlights an admirable system of Inca terraces, formed by huge terraces superimposed in a concentric way like a large coliseum, achieving up to 150 meters in a difference of height levels.
+This technology allowed the ancient Inca farmers to create diverse microclimates, experiment, and obtain varieties of plants that would improve their crops.
 Each terrace has retaining walls and is connected by a complex system of artificial irrigation channels, which is a sample of the high hydraulic technology that the Incas also reached.
 Considered one of the first genetic laboratories of humanity.
 The surroundings of Moray are an excellent area for mountain biking and hiking.
 Its access is a detour from the road that connects Chinchero with Urubamba.

 Located at 60 km (37 miles) and 7 km (4.3 miles) from Moray.
 In addition to the colonial town of Maras, the Salt mines of Maras stands out at a distance of 10 km from the town of Maras (30 minutes by car or 2 hours on foot).
 They are salt mines whose exploitation is as old as the Tahuantinsuyo.
 The inhabitants channel the saline water that emanates from the ground - from an eye of water called "Qoripujio" - to pools where, due to the effects of the sun, it evaporates leaving salt on the surface, which is then treated for sale in the local market .
 The view of the set of approximately three thousand pools is spectacular.
 The villagers show visitors their ancestral techniques and allow them to intervene in the collection.